lumail/lumail/README.md

    * Move around via `j`/`k`/`/`.
 * Interacting with a single message.
 Default keybindings include:
    * Move around via `j`/`k`.
+   * Delete a message with 'd'.
+   * Reply to a message with 'r'.

 You'll find [a quick introduction to using lumail](http://lumail.org/getting-started/) on the [lumail website](http://lumail.org).